jamesdaniel3/MDH-Reader/README.md

 ## CAPABILITIES

 - Given a list of TA names, get the feedback that they have received from students (get_instructor_feedback)
-- Output TA feedback into a Google sheet where each TA would have their own sheet with comments (generate_ta_feedback_sheet)
+- Output TA feedback into a Google sheet or Excel workbook where each TA would have their own sheet with comments (generate_ta_feedback_sheet)
 - Given a student's name or email, get information about all of their trips to office hours (get_student_oh_visits)
 - Get all flagged students (get_students_in_need)
 - Get a given student's feedback (get_student_feedback)